PennLINC/xcp_d/docs/taskregression.rst

 Create a task event array
 --------------------------
 First, for each condition (i.e., each separate contrast) in your task, create an Nx2 array where N is equal to the number of measurements (volumes) in your task fMRI run.
-Values in the first array column should increase sequentially by the length of the TR.
+Values in the first array column should increase sequentially by the length of the TR, with the first index = 0.
 Values in the second array column should equal either 0 or 1; each volume during which the condition/contrast was being tested should = 1, all others should = 0.

 For example, for an fMRI task run with 210 measurements and a 3 second TR during which happy faces (events) were presented for 5.5 seconds at time = 36, 54, 90, 174, 234, 276, 285, 339, 390, and 414 seconds::